 Because the point of a PS or ES is to provide motivation to product developers and to members of an iTC to invest in the development of cPP/SD and products that conform to the cPP, achieving a significant number of PS's at an early stage (e.g. in response to the ESR) is highly desirable in order to support the formation of a suitably representative iTC.
-Furthermore, with this iTC-motivation aspect still in mind, the more detail and precision that is put in a PS or ES therefore, the better the iTC will understand the market demand, and thus the more likely it is that the cPP will satisfy the author's needs .
+Furthermore, with this iTC-motivation aspect still in mind, the more detail and precision that is put in a PS or ES therefore, the better the iTC will understand the market demand, and thus the more likely it is that the cPP will satisfy the author's needs.
 Also, the stronger the commitment that can be made in a PS/ES, the more weight its author's requirements are likely to carry in the iTC.

-Position Statements have the following characteristics:
+PSs have the following characteristics:

-- They can be issued by a CCRA Participant, or any other entity with an interest in adopting the cPP (the PS must therefore clearly identify which entities' views it describes) - They can be issued at any point after the publication of the draft ESR for comment (see 'Block 5 CCDB WG ESR Creation' below) - They may express a positive position of support for interim deliverables or for a published cPP/SD, and/or may express the PS author's need for a described change to the PS/SD - They may indicate a technical position (e.g. expressing agreement with the content or scope of a cPP) and/or a level of intended support for the use of the cPP in procurement for example they may include a declaration of the intent to issue an Endorsement Statement when the cPP/SD are published and approved (this would in general be dependent on satisfactory completion of the cPP, but gives the developer an indication of the strength of a PS author's support)

-• They can be updated (or withdrawn) at any time, and updates will be actively requested at points in the cPP/SD development process where new interim deliverables have been published and when the cPP/SD have been finalized.
+- They can be issued by a CCRA Participant, or any other entity with an interest in adopting the cPP (the PS must therefore clearly identify which entities' views it describes) - They can be issued at any point after the publication of the draft ESR for comment (see 'Block 4 ESR Creation' below) - They may express a positive position of support for ESR or for a published cPP/SD, and/or may express the PS author's need for a described change to the cPP/SD - They may indicate a technical position (e.g. expressing agreement with the content or scope of a cPP) and/or a level of intended support for the use of the cPP in procurement for example they may include a declaration of the intent to issue an ES when the cPP/SD are published and approved (this would in general be dependent on satisfactory completion of the cPP, but gives the developer an indication of the strength of a PS author's support) - They can be updated (or withdrawn) at any time in the cPP/SD development process and when the cPP/SD have been finalized.

 As noted in the characteristics above, a PS may be 'positive' in expressing the author's support for interim deliverables or a cPP/SD, but may also be 'negative' in the sense that it may describe a need that is not currently being met by the cPP/SD.
-Position Statements that express a positive view are seen as very important during the development of a cPP, because they are a public demonstration of an expectation to support the final cPP (although of course this is not a legally binding commitment).
-This support is an important part of gathering visible commitment to products that conform to the cPP, and is one of the main factors that will encourage and enable development of the potential iTC members to maintain commitment of their resources to the development of the cPP.
+PSs that express a positive view are seen as very important during the development of a cPP, because they are a public demonstration of an expectation to support the final cPP (although of course this is not a legally binding commitment).
+This support is an important part of gathering visible commitment to products that conform to the cPP, and is one of the main factors that will encourage and enable development of the cPP.